zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The ContosoInsurance database is highlighted in the list of databases.](media/ssms-databases.png "Databases")

-10. Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, create the `WorkshopUser` account, and change the database recovery model to FULL.
+10. Next, you execute a script in SSMS, which resets the `sa` password, enable mixed mode authentication, create the `WorkshopUser` account, and change the database recovery model to FULL.
 To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")